trec-dd/trec-dd-jig/README.md

 **************************************************************************

 ### Run the Jig
-- Your systems should call `python jig/jig.py` to get feedback for each iteration of retrieval.
+- Your systems should call `python jig/jig.py` to get feedback for each search iteration.
 The jig outputs a json dumped string.
 It provides feedback to your returned documents.
 Use the following command to call the Jig:

   ``` shell